Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Telegraph Callsign: MO

-The Charlottesville Station was sold in 1984 and was converted into office and retail space.
-According to Garth Groff, renovation of the passenger station was completed about 1990 and the building is now home to stock brokers and other “suits.”
-The platforms were enclosed with new wooden walls but the main station was not changed.
+The Charlottesville depot was sold in 1984 and was converted into office and retail space.
+According to Garth Groff, renovation of the passenger depot was completed about 1990 and the building is now home to stock brokers and other “suits.”
+The platforms were enclosed with new wooden walls but the main building was not changed.
 Garth also reports that the former Union station is also being renovated and converted into commercial space.

 University of Virginia